openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

     ![](Images/cobolchClaims-img5.png)

-    ```
-    Hint: How can I accomplish this?
+    **Hint:** How can I accomplish this?
 By using the Zowe CLI NPM package, you can fire Zowe APIs that will submit your JCLs and get the results.
 From there, you can view the output and display it in your application.
 This article can provide a good example.

-    What APIs am I going to use?
+    **Hint:** What APIs am I going to use?
 You will use the Jobs Submit API and View Jobs Spool or View Dataset API.
 For more information, please visit [this site](https://docs.zowe.org/stable/web_help/index.html).
-    ```

 - _(Optional)_ Create a CI/CD process that will create a nightly build of your application.
 [This article](https://medium.com/modern-mainframe/beginners-guide-cobol-made-easy-leveraging-open-source-tools-eb4f8dcd7a98?source=friends_link&sk=443517b1feaba8e392f5807246c25ca4) can help explain that process.